|

 Self-censorship starts with the personal inability to remember stuff in

-the first place, if one accepts the wildly known ideas of our personal
+the first place, if one accepts the commonly accepted ideas of our personal

 conscious/unconscious information economy.
 In my dream reporting, self-censorship